Proven Ways to Beat ATS Screening in 2026

 You may genuinely have SQL experience but call it "database querying."
 The JD says "SQL."
 Your score is low not because you lack the skill — it is because your vocabulary does not match the ATS filter.

-Tactic 2: Use Exact Phrases, Not Paraphrases
+Tactic 2: Precision is Power – Use Exact Keyword Phrases, Not Paraphrases, to Bypass ATS

 ATS systems match exact strings:

-• "Cross-functional collaboration" ≠ "worked across teams"
+- "Cross-functional collaboration" ≠ "worked across teams"

-• "Agile methodology" ≠ "used sprints"
+- "Agile methodology" ≠ "used sprints"

-• "Product roadmap" ≠ "product planning"
+- "Product roadmap" ≠ "product planning"

 Copy exact phrasing from the JD into your resume where it applies.
 This is the highest-yield single change you can make for any given application.